The Association administers two distinct complaints processes under separate legislation.

 The complaints process under the Building Act is set in the Complaint Management and Administrative Penalties Policy and the associated procedure to establish a transparent, objective, impartial, timely, and fair means of addressing complaints.

 If further investigation is required, the complaint will be assigned to a Complaints Investigator.
-The Investigator may conduct interviews, review, and analyze documents or other information, and summarize findings.
-The complainant(s) and respondent(s) will be provided with opportunities to be interviewed.
-Information submitted by complainant(s), respondent(s), and other parties is treated as confidential and only released with permission or if required by law.
+The complainant(s) and respondent(s) will have opportunities to be interviewed as part of the investigation process.
+Information collected from complainant(s), respondent(s), and other parties is treated as confidential and only released with permission or if required by law.

 Once an investigation is complete, the findings are reviewed by the Registrar, who then decides whether, on a balance of probabilities, the respondent(s) has contravened sections 10(2), 10(3), or 23(2) of the Act.
 If the Registrar determines that a contravention has occurred, they must also decide whether an administrative penalty is required and, if so, the nature of that penalty.
 Before issuing an administrative penalty, the respondent(s) will have an opportunity to provide the Registrar with a written submission explaining how they exercised due diligence in trying to prevent the contravention.
 Notice of any administrative penalty would be served to the respondent(s) in writing.